Kostia06/ILN/README.md

   ->
   ```
   This includes: if statements, for loops and while loops.
+  2. ## Type
+  As if now you only can use txt file
+  3. ## Debug
+  Wehn it asks what file would you like to run you add , and say true or false for debug.
+For example,
+  Calculator/main, true
   # Fun Facts
   -The original name for this programming langauge is supposed to be Lucy, but it was already taken